m-niemiec/captcha_solving_service/README.md

 I Dockerized the whole API alongside PostgreSQL and PgAdmin using docker-compose.

 As a final touch, I decided to host it on AWS with EC2.
-Here is address - http://18.189.161.236/

 Example captcha images to solve: